Jash-2000/Complex_Convolutional_Neural_Network_Architecture/README.md

 Keras functional API, which is a way to create models that are more flexible than the tf.keras.Sequential API.
 The functional API can handle models with non-linear topology, models with shared layers, and models with multiple inputs or outputs.
 This architecture makes it possible for the neural network to learn both deep patterns (using the deep path) and simple rules (through the short path).

+**Please feel free to copy the architectures for your projects and do not forget to acknowledge this repository by starring it.**

 ## List of developed models

 Models starting from branching-dangling models, to depthwise and point-wise convolutions have been experimented.
 I have also implemented the U-net, which is a unique architecture specifically for biomedical image segmentation.
 At last, I have made a **[custom complex model](https://github.com/Jash-2000/Complex_Convolutional_Neural_Network_Architecture/blob/main/Images/Custom_Model.png)** where I have mixed all the concepts used in below mentioned archutectures, and trained it on [Cifar dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The multi-class training was done on just 50k images and the classification accuracy was about 72% after training for 100 epochs.